yeti-switch/doc/en/quick-start/quick_start.rst

 .. note::

-   It is possible to use one record instead two by enabling both (:ref:`Customer <contractor_customer>` and :ref:`Vendor <contractor_vendor>`) flags.
+   It is possible to use one Contractor instead two by enabling both (:ref:`Customer <contractor_customer>` and :ref:`Vendor <contractor_vendor>`) flags.

 **Step 2.
 Creation of Accounts**

-At the second step it is necessary to configure two :ref:`Account's <accounts>` records: one will be linked to Contractor A (Customer) and second will be linked to Contractor B (Vendor).
+At the second step it is necessary to configure two :ref:`Accounts <accounts>`: one will be linked to Contractor A (Customer) and second will be linked to Contractor B (Vendor).
 You should also set *Max balance* parameter for the Vendor to the some value that allow to make a call (current balance will be less than *Max balance* value).
 In our example we'll set 100 monetary units.

 .. table:: Example of records filling (only fields that should be changed from default values are shown)
    :widths: auto